 With this feature, we’ve also changed how related records and documents display within a section.
 In past releases, each section showed up to four (4) items by default and allowed users to expand to show up to 25 items.
 In this release, we show 20 items at a time and allow users to page through the items.

 Admins can create page link URLs that navigate users to custom page destinations, such as a custom user interface for simplifying data entry into an object for tracking events.
 At runtime, page links direct users to the URL defined by the link as opposed to the standard object record detail page.
 Admins can create page links with custom URL destinations for the following object record actions:

 Page link URLs can be internal or external.
 Vault loads external pages in an iFrame.
-Learn more about creating page links.

 Object Record Permission Details (UI Enhancement)